 How noisy are the Electrolux oven fans?

-Chiapetta bought her wall oven in October 2015.
+Chiapetta bought her wall oven a few years ago.

 “From the time of installation, the fans were very noisy,” she says.